psimonazzi/url-droid/README.md

 - Encoding/decoding of query params, URL paths and request or response bodies
 - Proxy support (HTTP and SOCKS)
+- HTTPS with SSL certificates
-- HTTPS and Basic Authorization support
+- Basic Authorization support
 - Sending and receiving data in JSON format
 - Gzip compression
 - Response caching